 Session Details Academic Standards Common Core ELA Common Core Math Session One: This or That?
 Make a Choice Students practice economics by making personal choices.
-Objectives: Students will: Identify personal interests Consider the factors that determine their choices Define money SSKE4 Explain that people must make choices because they cannot have everything they want.
-IPS 11 draw conclusions and make generalizations.
+Objectives: Students will: Identify personal interests Consider the factors that determine their choices Define money Social Studies K Unit 3 Choice Students will analyze decision making by determining that people make choices because of limited resources, identifying that incentives influence the choices we make, explaining that the consequences of choices lie in the future, identifying choices they have made and the incentives that motivated them and identifying the consequences of choices made in their past.
 Reading Foundations RF.K.1-3 Writing W.K.1-2,8 Literature RL.K.7 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.2 Session Two: Do I Need What I Want?
-Students recognize that people have basic needs and wants and that money-smart people know the difference between them.
-Objectives: Students will: • Explain the difference between needs and wants • Create a simple chart SSKE3 Explain how money is used to purchase goods and services.
-SSKE4 Explain that people must make choices because they cannot have everything they want.
-IPS 1. compare similarities and differences IPS 3. identify issues and/or problems and alternative solutions IPS 9. construct charts and tables Reading Foundations RF.K.1-3 Literature RL.K.1,4 RL.K.7 Speaking and Listening SL.K.1-3 SL.K.6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.3 Measurement and Data CC.2.4.K.A.4 Session Three: A Penny Earned Students are introduced to storybook characters and examine ways they can earn money.
-Objectives: Students will: • Describe the role of money in society • Identify jobs they can do to earn money SSKCG1 Demonstrate an understanding of good citizenship.
-SSKE2 Explain that people earn income by working.
-IPS 5. identify main idea, detail, sequence of events, and cause and effect in a social studies context Reading Foundations RF.K.1-4 Writing W.K.2,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1-3 Session Four: A Penny Saved Students are introduced to the concept of saving.
-Objectives: Students will: Explain the importance of saving money Identify a savings goal Identify a place where people save money SSKE4 Explain that people must make choices because they cannot have everything they want.
+Students recognize that people have basic needs and wants and that moneysmart people know the difference between them.
+Objectives: Students will: Explain the difference between needs and wants Create a simple chart Social Studies K Unit 3 Scarcity Students will analyze the role of scarcity in their lives by explaining why people can't have everything they want using classroom and school examples, identifying natural and human productive resources in schools and explaining why natural and human productive resources are limited in schools.
+Reading Foundations RF.K.1-3 Literature RL.K.1,4 RL.K.7 Speaking and Listening SL.K.1-3 SL.K.6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.3 Measurement and Data CC.2.4.K.A.4 Session Three: A Penny Earned Students are introduced to storybook characters and examine ways they can earn money.
+Objectives: Students will: Describe the role of money in society Identify jobs they can do to earn money Social Studies K Unit 3 Scarcity Students will analyze the role of scarcity in their lives by explaining why people can't have everything they want using classroom and school examples, identifying natural and human productive resources in schools and explaining why natural and human productive resources are limited in schools.
+Reading Foundations RF.K.1-4 Writing W.K.2,8 Literature RL.K.1-4 RL.K.7 RL.K.9-10 Speaking and Listening SL.K.1-6 Language L.K.4.6 Counting and Cardinality CC.2.1.K.A.1-3 Session Four: A Penny Saved Students are introduced to the concept of saving.
+Objectives: Students will: Explain the importance of saving money Identify a savings goal Identify a place where people save money Social Studies K Unit 3 Scarcity Students will analyze the role of scarcity in their lives by explaining why people can't have everything they want using classroom and school examples, identifying natural and human productive resources in schools and explaining why natural and human productive resources are limited in schools.
 Reading Foundations RF.K.1-4 Literature RL.K.1-4 Speaking and Listening SL.K.1-6 Language L.K.4,6 Counting and Cardinality CC.2.1.K.A.1 Measurement and Data CC.2.4.K.A.4